- Written by Dr.Mehmet Demircioglu

 Take clear photos.
 Use one photo from a normal distance and one closer photo.
 A very close photo alone can make normal healing look dramatic and can confuse both the patient and the clinic.

 If there is no bleeding, no pain, no open spot, and no visible change, returning to careful aftercare is usually enough.
-If there is bleeding or a clear tissue-like graft, send photos to the clinic and follow instructions.
+If there is bleeding or a clear piece of tissue, document it once and follow the clinic’s instructions.

 The wrong response is repeated inspection.
 Pressing, parting hairs, picking at crusts, or touching the same area to see whether it hurts can create irritation.
 The scalp needs quiet aftercare, not repeated investigation.